Industry Insights

 When Laboratory Information System Upgrades Stall: Understanding the Breakdown

-If you've ever worked in a pathology practice or clinical laboratory, the following scenario may feel familiar:
+If you have worked in a pathology practice or clinical laboratory, the following scenario may sound familiar:

 Discover More: What to Look Out for and Avoid When Shopping for a New LIS System